Sequential Analysis of Cox Model under Response Dependent Allocation: Discussion

+One of the limitations of the asymptotic theory developed here is the assumption of high accrual rate in a fixed follow up period.
+Such an assumption entails that a significant portion of survival experiences from previously entered subjects may not be fully available for optimal treatment allocation due to delayed survival outcomes.
+Consequently, the asymptotically optimal treatment allocation ratio as discussed in \cite{ZR2007} may not be attainable.
+On the other hand, the flexibility of using all observed survival outcomes could alleviate this deficiency of delayed response.

+Another way to formulate large sample setting is to assume large time, rather than high accrual rate.
+That is to consider $\tau$ (follow up period) going to infinity.
+Under this formulation, for large (calendar time) $t$, the proportion of observed outcomes from previously entered subject will tend to $1$ as $t$ goes to infinity, making the asymptotically optimal treatment allocation feasible.
+When there is no other explanatory variable besides a dichotomous treatment allocation, it is not difficult to extend the present approach by rescaling of time through the ``compensator''.
+In general, it may require additional assumptions on the explanatory variables in order to establish the vector-valued Gaussian martingale approximation to the multivariate score process.

+To alleviate the effect of delayed survival outcomes, certain surrogate variables (markers) for the survival time may be used for the purpose of treatment allocation.
+For example, in the BATTLE trial \citep{Zhou2008,Kim2011}, if patients' survival times were the endpoint, then one could use progression-free survival as a surrogate variable.
+It will be of interest to develop a similar theoretic framework under which the Brownian approximation may be used.

-The theoretical framework and asymptotical results developed in this paper may be extended to other follow-up studies with more general outcome variables.
-For studies with longitudinal outcomes, dynamic regression models have been proposed and studied (see Martinussen and Scheike, 2000).
-Consideration of staggered entry and outcomes dependent allocation could complicate the analysis considerably.
-It is hoped that the approach of this paper will provide a basis for developing a new way to handle such study designs.
+The approach developed here may be extended to other follow-up studies with more general outcome variables.
+For studies with longitudinal outcomes, dynamic regression models have been proposed and studied \citep{MartinussenScheike}.
+Adaptive and outcome dependent designs for such studies may result in staggered entry and dependent observation units.
+We believe the general approach developed in this paper can be extended to deal with such designs.